cmdalbem/portfolio/src/pages/ciclomapa/index.md

 ## Research

 One of the first steps was to understand OSM data about cycling structures.
 Fortunately we had on the team a specialist on OSM, but still we had to go through lots of documentations and lengthy (but healthy) discussions on how we'd interpret them.

-The main thing is that OSM is very objective, and the way it tags its entities are quite granular and details.
-We, however, wanted to abstract all this complexity to the end users, while at the same time educating on how good the different types of cycling structures are to the cyclists.
+The main challenge is that OSM is very objective: the way it tags entities is very detailed, granular and often technical.
+We, however, wanted to abstract this complexity to our end users, while at the same time educating on how good the different types of cycling structures are to the cyclists using a colored rank that went from green to red.

 ```grid|1
 ![](./layers.png "Documenting how the data would be modeled and the information would be shown to the users, including: labels, textual descriptions and visual representations of data.
 I find spreadsheets to be a very powerful prototyping tool that is often overlooked by designers.")